 Not only were they the sole outlet recommending how to spend your time and money in Reykjavík, but they were telling you what the absolute "best" was.
-They took the power nobody else zine is once again upon us.
-We waited dared claim.
+They took the power nobody else dared claim.
 They became the official patiently while the Icelandic culture judge of Icelandic culture.
-Why them gods debated, argued and fought until and not some food blogger with the
+Why them and not some food blogger with the

 The answer is twofold.
 No one challenged the Grapevine.
 No one ques-You might get lucky and see them tioned their evaluation process.
-Has
+Has worthy establishments.
+As their pow-beer and had some fun making a list of

-But let us not forget the part that owners have described a nirvana-like the people receiving the awards play experience of achieving the ultimate in this saga.
-They could have refused goal of covering their windows entirely. to acknowledge the Grapevine as the They call it "The Blackout."
-Some were new rulers of Icelandic taste making. not able to handle it and barricaded But there is a sinister correlation bethemselves inside, refusing to let any-tween the success of a business and being mentioned in this magazine, thus Let's go back in time.
+But let us not forget the part that They call it "The Blackout."
+Some were new rulers of Icelandic taste making. not able to handle it and barricaded But there is a sinister correlation bethemselves inside, refusing to let any- tween the success of a business and being mentioned in this magazine, thus Let's go back in time.
 The humble creating a silent agreement between all

 But no more, my friends.
-The revwith amusement.
-It was fun.
-Locals olution has started.
-Yes, I will be spat flipped through the pages.
-"This is on by people on the streets.
-Yes, I will cute," they said, with a smirk on their have to isolate myself from my family face.
+The revface.
 "But who are they to tell me any- to protect them.
 Am I a martyr, you ask?
 Your words, not mine.

-But if I can get you to open your eyes
+But if I can get you to open your eyes the must-visit travel destination.
+Move and read and enjoy this magazine for

-Pavel Ermolinski Basketballer, Martyr 🏏 @pavelino15
+Pavel Ermolinski Basketballer, Martyr 🥣 @pavelino15